Average Cost of In Home Care for the Elderly

-Behaviors are one of the most challenging issues for family caregivers and a reason that elderly parents are place in care communities.
-Daily support with activities of daily living like hygiene and incontinence are also reasons that elderly family move to care communities.
+Behaviors are one of the most challenging issues for family caregivers and a reason that elderly parents are placed in care communities.
+Daily support with activities of daily living like hygiene and incontinence are also reasons that elderly family members are moved to care communities.

 When caregivers say, I’m so tired of being a caregiver,” the idea of moving a loved one becomes a family discussion.
 While helping elderly parents stay at home is a priority.
 A point may eventually come when the stress of being a caregiver is harmful to the physical and emotional health of the caregiver.

 Safety issues with threatening behaviors, attempts to elope, and the physical stress of caring for elderly with mobility difficulties also arise.
 Assisted living, memory care, and nursing homes provide care for elderly adults.
 Family members may be unfamiliar with the type of assisted living communities available, the costs, and sources for payment.